Hulidex/k8s_automated_deployment/README.md

 in worker nodes, something that is completely false.

-Kubelet is a system daemon or service, in this guide the utility kubeadm install it as a systemd service in linux, this service deals with the container runtime, and **many of the k8s components like etc, the controller manager, the api server... are containers NOT OS SERVICES**.
+Kubelet is a system daemon or service, in this guide the utility kubeadm install it as a systemd service in Linux, this service deals with the container runtime, and **many of the k8s components like etcd, the controller manager, the API server are containers NOT OS SERVICES**.
 Thus, kubelet and a container runtime is required and are fundamental pieces in all the k8s cluster nodes.